arcus/NALMS_Not_Another_LMS/README.md

 This script overwrites the fields that should be synced between Pipeline and NALMS with the current Pipeline data --- that means if you update Basic Info in NALMS and forget to add it to Pipeline as well, it will get erased!
 This script doesn't touch pathway survey responses, only the fields in the Basic Info form.

+The script first checks the overlapping fields from Pipeline and NALMS and if they all match already, it returns the message `No need to update NALMS, all fields already match`.
+If there are any differences, then it updates NALMS with the data from Pipeline; this update can take quite a while (like 10 min), and often the R script times out while it's working and returns an unhelpful error message.
+To check that the upload actually completed successfully, simply run the script again and you should see the `No need to update NALMS, all fields already match` message.

 You can run it from the command line from within the NALMS main directory:

 ```